 Dry ears can be the result of dry skin conditions that also affect other parts of the body.
 These conditions include the following:

-Ear irritation can cause ears to dry out.
+Ear irritation can cause ears to dry out and become itchy.
 People who use hearing aids may develop dry ears due to the device irritating by rubbing against the delicate and sensitive skin in and around the ear.
+The materials that hearing aids are made from can also cause an allergic reaction.

-Dry ears are also commonly the result of over-cleaning.
+The ears are self-cleaning and generally do not require manual or intensive cleaning.
+As such, dry ears are also commonly the result of over-cleaning.
 This removes the earwax and natural oils that are both important for maintaining good ear health.

 The goal of any treatment plan for dry ears is often to stop any itching first and then to re-establish a healthy moisture balance in the ear.
+This can include a combination of medical treatments and home remedies.

 Choice of treatment usually depends on the underlying problem.
 Eczema, psoriasis, and dermatitis in the ear are treated in the same way, as they would be in other parts of the body.

-Over-the-counter steroid creams or ear drops combine an oily component with an anti-inflammatory steroid.
+Over-the-counter (OTC) steroid creams or ear drops combine an oily component with an anti-inflammatory steroid.
 Together, these relieve the itching and can help restore the moisture balance in cases of dry ears that are not infectious.

 Steroid creams or drops should only be used as a temporary treatment, because long-term use can cause the skin to thin and to become fragile.

-Gentle cleaning of the ears can be helpful if dry ears are the result of dry or windy weather conditions.
+Using petroleum jelly can be helpful if dry ears are the result of dry or windy weather conditions.
 The aim is to remove irritants, such as dust while keeping the ear’s natural moisture balance.
+In harsh climates, both hot and cold, petroleum jelly can help soothe and moisturize dry ears.

 Preparations containing alcohol, hydrogen peroxide, or vinegar are not usually helpful for dry ears but may help relieve itchy ears.

-People can reduce the risk of dry ears by making some simple changes to their daily routines and lifestyles.
+People can reduce the risk of dry ears by making some simple changes to their daily routines and lifestyles. example, if a perso

 Heat is a common cause of dry ear, so it often helps to turn down the heating in winter and to avoid having very hot baths or showers.
 It also helps to keep your ears out of the sun.